 The Supreme Court’s Instagram account gives you a rare glimpse behind the scenes at the highest appeal court in the land.
-Through the stories you can watch the swearing in ceremony of two new justices, royal visits and catch up on their highlights from last year.
+Through the stories, you can watch the swearing-in ceremony of two new justices, royal visits, and catch up on their highlights from last year.
 This is especially useful for students who aren’t based in the south of England and would struggle to visit the court for themselves.

 For laugh out loud legal memes, news on legal events or current affairs, Legal Cheek is a must follow.
 If you’re not laughing until you cry at some of their posts then are you even a law student?

 Advocates for Animals is the first law firm dedicated to animal protection and perfectly blends beautiful animal imagery with some of the hottest cases and current debates on UK animal law on their Instagram account.
-Their unusual work is both inspiring and important so they are well worth following.
+Their unusual work is both inspiring and important, so they are well worth following.

-Shoosmiths is a major UK law firm with a network of offices across the UK and an impressive client list, including Hewlett-Packard, Krispy Kreme and property developers.
+Shoosmiths is a major UK law firm with a network of offices across the UK, and an impressive client list, including Hewlett-Packard, Krispy Kreme, and property developers.
 This Instagram is aimed specifically at graduates, supplying a wealth of information for anyone looking to get into the legal profession.

 The Law Careers Instagram page is just one of the social media platforms for the number one legal careers resource that has recently celebrated its 25th anniversary.
-As well as providing incredible advice for student, they also talk to people across the legal sector so you can get an insight into different roles and responsibilities.
+As well as providing incredible advice for students, they also talk to people across the legal sector so you can get an insight into different roles and responsibilities.

 Eve Cornwell, the vlogger dubbed “Queen of Legal YouTube” by Legal Cheek, may be best known by her 374,000 subscribers to her law student lifestyle YouTube channel but her Instagram account is also a fabulous insight into her day-to-day life.
-Whether it’s studying with us, details on her new podcast or general life in London, she’s sharing it all.
+Whether it’s studying with us, details on her new podcast, or general life in London, she’s sharing it all.